Bail Bonds Services in Atlanta GA

 - Bail eligibility determination

-The defendant won’t be able to get bonded out until they have been completely booked into the jail’s system.
+The defendant won’t be able to get bondsmen to post bail until they have been completely booked into the system.
 This can take a few hours.
-Furthermore, they might have to be transferred to a county jail.
+Furthermore, they might have to be transferred to a county detention center.
 This often happens in criminal cases that aren’t simple traffic violations or unpaid tickets.
 The City Detention Center handles bench warrants and traffic violations while county jails handle more severe charges.
-If you aren’t sure what the inmate’s bail amount is, call the jail at (404) 865-8001.
-You can also check on the booking status of the individual by calling the jail directly.
+If you aren’t sure what the inmate’s bail amount is, call the City of Atlanta at (404) 865-8001.
+You can also check on the booking status of the individual by calling the facility directly.
 Only after an inmate has been booked will they be eligible to be bonded out.
-You can pay the full amount of bail directly to the jail or hire a bonding company like ours.
+You can pay the full amount of bail directly to the jail or hire bonding companies for their services.

 The qualifications to cosign on a bail bond to get an inmate released from jail will vary a little bit from company to company.
-Generally speaking, you’ll have to have the following:
+Generally speaking, you’ll have to have the following ready before you call a bail bondsman:

 Qualifications of a Co-Signer on a Bail Bond: